 The Big Idea Workshop

-In addition to artists, participants of the workshops have included hostage negotiators, emergency medicine doctors, computer scientists, and more.
-Incorporating participants from outside of artistic practice made a dynamic impact on the curation of the event.
+In addition to artists, participants of the workshops have included Jack Cambria, head of the NYPD hostage negotiation team, Daniel Rose (whose speech for the Big Idea Workshop on Power was published in vol. 79 of Vital Speeches of the Day), Matthew Bickerton, physicist and computer programmer, and James O’Shea, ER physician.
+Incorporating participants from outside of artistic practice has a dynamic impact on the curation of the event.
 Who is generating content?
 What is the role of an artist?
 Who has the authority to create?
 These questions arise through the curated structure of the Big Idea Workshop.

 This methodology became one of the case studies used in “Making it up as you go: Educating Military and Theater Practitioners in Design” which Rachel co-authored with Lieutenant Colonel Leonard Lira, US Army, on complex and lateral approaches to designing training.
 It has also informed my ongoing collaboration with Jack Cambria, Head of the NYPD Hostage Negotiation Team (HNT), with whom I am working to develop an arts-based empathy training course for use within the HNT, informed in part by the Big Idea Workshop practices.